 Stories 1.0 Directoral Notes

-Stories 1.0 is a full-length musical, the armature of which is a solid—even conservative—theatrical architecture and dramatic structure provided by judiciously-crafted building blocks placed in carefully designed sequence.
+Stories 1.0 is a full-length musical, the armature of which is a solid—even traditional—theatrical architecture and dramatic structure provided by judiciously-crafted building blocks placed in carefully designed sequence.
 The framework is finished with spare intersticial material and slight theatrical diversions, the importance of which should not be underestimated.

 Much overall coherence and continuity is provided by extrinsic production considerations which, being obvious, may be initially overlooked or discounted.
 (The same voices and performers appear throughout, the musicians and orchestrations are consistent, general lighting and stage design continues, and so forth.)